 What Are Trade Books in Publishing?

-Definition: Trade Publishing is a book industry term that refers to the business of publishing books for a general audience.
-Trade publishing encompasses most of what the consumer thinks of when he or she thinks of "book publishing."
+Trade Publishing refers to the business of publishing books for a general audience, and encompasses most of what the consumer thinks of when thinking about "book publishing."

 Some examples of trade books are: